-We value AMBP at 8x NTM EBITDA, below the bev can assets of its main competitors given AMBP's lesser scale, limited free float, and outsized exposure to hard seltzer, partially offset by superior growth and increasing speciality mix.
-Our 8.0x multiple brings us to a $4 target price.
+We value AMBP at 9x NTM EBITDA, below the bev can assets of its main competitors given AMBP's lesser scale, limited free float and higher net leverage, partially offset by superior growth and increasing speciality mix.
+Our 9.0x multiple brings us to a $5 target price.

 If the impact on the company from any of the factors below proves to be greater than we anticipate, the stock will likely have difficulty achieving our target price.

-New entrants – We believe further new entrants, specifically in North America, present a meaningful risk to AMBP.
-Reaching 2025 financial targets will require deal renewals that may be threatened by new market entrants.
+New entrants – Reaching financial targets will require deal renewals that may be threatened by new market entrants.

 Currency – AMBP derives 46% of revenue from Europe.
 Even if growth meets the company’s forecasts, financials may fall short of the targets if FX drives a material impact.
 In the Americas, AMBP has exposure to Brazil, which may also drive a sizeable financial impact.
 AMBP traditionally buys materials and sells finished products within the same country/currency, so the financial impact is almost entirely from translation.